bump-sh/docs/src/_guides/openapi/specification/v3.1/the-perfect-modern-openapi-workflow.md

 ## Phase 2: API Governance

-API Governance is the framework or making great, consistent, reliable, and consumable APIs.
+API Governance is the framework for making great, consistent, reliable, and consumable APIs.
 Over the last decade, API governance has gone from some vague concept being mentioned at conferences, to being a beautifully solved problem with a plethora of tooling.